Care home negligence claims

 What are the most common causes and types of medical negligence in care homes?

 The most common causes for medical negligence claims in care homes are accidents, or negligence.
-These could be medication errors, a misdiagnosis, failing to check on residents, slips and falls, or even abuse.
+These could be medication errors, a misdiagnosis, failing to check on residents and ensure their safety, slips and falls, or even abuse.

 You and your loved ones deserve to feel safe in a care home environment, so we can help you make a claim if you’ve experienced any of this negligence.